sirsru/Artiscope/README.md

 **updates**
 ======================
 Last but not least we have the updates!
 There is a built in option to update or check if you are up to date in Artiscope!
-All you have to do to install a new update is go to **info and updates** and choose **Update by cloning github repo** or **Check for update**
+All you have to do to install a new update is go to **info and updates** and choose **Update by cloning github repo** or **Check for update**.
+You do need to be connected to the internet to update the browser, but lets be honest, what are you using a browser for without internet?